 Breaking Barriers.
-Pressing Forward: 5 Keys for Empowering First-Generation Students
+Pressing Forward: 5 Keys for Being an Empowered First-Generation College Student

 When it rains, it pours.
 Raised in a low-socioeconomic and single-parent home.
 Survivor of abuse.
 Struggling with weight, anxiety, and depression.
 First in the family to go to college to a Ph.D. at 28.
-A talk designed to inspire, uplift, and empower your participants to realize their potential and keep pressing forward in their endeavors.
+A talk designed to inspire, uplift, and empower your participants to overcome obstacles, realize their potential, and keep pressing forward in their endeavors.

-Change Today for Tomorrow: 5 Strategies to Support First-Generation Students
+Putting them FIRST: 5 Strategies to Support First-Generation College Students

 First-Gen to Full-Time: 5 Ways to Create a Supportive Environment for First-Generation Graduates in the Workplace